magnusbarata/learn-freecodecamp/README.md

 # My Take on freeCodeCamp
 This repository highlights the projects I made for freeCodeCamp full-stack certification.
 See my full stack certification [here](https://www.freecodecamp.org/certification/magnusbarata/full-stack).
 Below is the curriculum when I finished the certification.

-Note: demos with strikethrough is currently under preparation for public display, and will be available in near future.
+Note: demos with strikethrough are currently under preparation for public display, and will be available in the near future.

 ## [Responsive Web Design](https://github.com/magnusbarata/learn-freecodecamp/tree/master/responsive-web-design)
 __See my [Responsive Web Design certification](https://www.freecodecamp.org/certification/magnusbarata/responsive-web-design).__